ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-3.md

 				writer.removeSelectionAttribute( 'abbreviation' );
 			} else {
-				// When the selection is non-collapsed, the code runs.
+				// When the selection has non-collapsed node ranges, change the attributes of nodes.
+				// Nodes that can't have the "abbreviation" attribute are exceptions.
 				// ...
 			}
 		} );